 If you’re going to spend the night in the jungle, we’ve learned, you’d better be prepared to bunk with cockroaches.
 We discovered this hours earlier in the Embera Puru’ Indian village, two hours north of Panama City, where our family of four had come for our cultural immersion experience.

 Sitting Indian style on the floor of our hut, my husband, two daughters and I were enjoying the complete National Geographic experience.
 Mocha-skinned, bare-breasted women prepared our dinner over a simple three-log fire without the modern conveniences of electricity, plumbing, or gas.
 A palm leaf, folded origami style, served as the bowl, our hands the utensils.
 Licking fish morsels off her fingers, my younger daughter, Riley, commented that no meal created in our custom kitchen had ever tasted this good.
 Her older sister, Delaney, readily agreed.
-Their father had the good sense to reserve comment.
+Dale had the good sense to reserve comment.

 As we recounted the events of the day—hiking in the jungle with a medicine man, watching stick ball played with a giant bamboo bat, and playing catch with a lizard—a colossal cockroach emerged from his daytime hiding place.
 He darted straight toward the remnants of our rainforest feast.
 My husband quickly grabbed the nearest flip-flop and pounded it, showering my arm with roach juice.
 Unfortunately, this roach was not flying solo and the armies began advancing.
 The squeals of one mom and two girls filled the hut.
 Only our stomping interrupted our squealing as we attempted to exterminate pests that can live without their heads for an entire week.
 Humored by our cockroach repulsion, the Emberan women came to our aid by crushing the insects with their bare feet and kicking them aside.